-One my favorite ways to decorate my library is with statistics.
+One my favorite ways to decorate my library is with book quotes.
 I don’t mention the posters immediately, but eventually, students and I discuss the implications of literacy and their futures.

 As I build relationships with students, I will ask what students’ next steps in life are.
 Typically, they answer college, trade school, or passing a union test.
 I love those answers!
 Students can typically connect literacy to those ideas without my help.

 What do students rarely say?
 A parent.
 A consumer.
 A caretaker for an elderly parent.
 A homeowner.
 A city council member.
 A car owner.
 An advocate for a child.